Wireless Power Transmission

-Dr Nikola Tesla and the idea of wireless transmission of power
+Dr Nikola Tesla work into wireless transmission of power

 The idea of wireless electrical power transmission was first put forward at the beginning of the last century by the Croatian-born US electrical engineer Dr Nikola Tesla (1856-1943).